pellcorp/creality-wiki/docs/bltouch.md

 ![image](assets/images/touch_port.png)

 **IMPORTANT:** The configuration file assumes a bltouch is mounted on the back of the tool head.
-If you have a Crtouch or are mounting your bltouch or 3dtouch using a different model, you must make additional changes to the bltouch-k1.cfg or bltouch-k1m.cfg files before trying to home your printer.
+If you have a Crtouch or are mounting your bltouch or 3dtouch using a different model, you must make additional changes to the bltouch.cfg file before trying to home your printer.

 **Source:** Portions of this section are copied from the K1 Bltouch guide for helper script.